 Job Purpose: Assumes responsibility for the building security, program structure, and safety of the clients in his/her assigned facility during the nighttime hours.
 As time permits, Night Monitors also assist in the documentation needs of the program (data entry, log entries).

 - High school diploma or equivalent(GED or NCR) preferred, 18 years of age.

-- Mandatory Reporter for Child/Dependent Abuse.
-Must be trained within four months of hire and every five years thereafter.
+- Mandatory Reporter for Child/Dependent Adult Abuse.
+Must be trained within four months of hire and every 5 years thereafter.

-- Current BCLS (CPR/1st Aide) or certification within four months of hire date
+- Current BCLS (CPR/1st Aide) certification within four months of hire date.

 - Must successfully complete child/dependent adult abuse and criminal background check, including DHS evaluation (if needed, including documentation of follow-through for any stated employment restrictions); reference check forms (minimum of two); and employment physical, TB test and drug screen prior to contact with clients and as required thereafter.